Weyl semimetallic state with antiferromagnetic order in Rashba-Hubbard model: Results

 With magnetic order, both the time-reversal and inversion symmetries are broken.
 It is not difficult to see that the second and third terms break the time-reversal symmetry while the fourth and fifth terms are responsible for the absence of inversion symmetry.
 Although, the Hamiltonian is invariant under the combined operation defined by $\mathcal{T} \mathcal{P}$, \textit{i.e.}, $\mathcal{T} \mathcal{P} (\mathcal{H}_{HF}(\k)) (\mathcal{T} \mathcal{P})^{-1} \rightarrow \mathcal{H}_{HF}(\k)$.
 Unlike the system considered here without inversion symmetry, earlier works show that stable DPs can be obtained in the nonsymmorphic system with second-neighbor SOC in the absence of time-reversal and inversion symmetries while both combinedly remain intact~\cite{wang1}.

 The bands crossing at the Fermi level in the WSM-AFM state disappears with a rise in the value of $U$.
 The boundary between the AFM-I and WSM-AFM state is determined by the condition $|\Delta| \leq 2\lambda$, which should be satisfied by the magnetic exchange coupling $\Delta$.
 On lowering $U$ further, there is a phase transition from WSM-AFM to RM with the magnetic moment vanishing to zero in the self-consistent scheme.
+This happens because the spin susceptbility does not diverge at ${\bf Q}$ for a given set of parameters, which includes on-site Coulomb interaction.
 In the following, we obtain the condition to be satisfied by the magnetic order parameter to determine if the AFM ordered state is Weyl semimetallic or not.

 First of all, we note that the self-consistently obtained in-plane magnetization has the same magnitude along both directions, \textit{i.e.}, $\Delta_x = \Delta_y = \Delta$.
 If the condition $|\Delta| \le 2\lambda$ is satisfied then one pair of WPs ($W_1$) is located along $k_x - k_y = \pi$ and $-k_x + k_y = \pi$ directions whereas the other pair ($W_2$) along $k_x = - k_y$ as seen in Fig.~\ref{disp}.
 Note that the word ``pair'' does not necessarily mean that they have opposite winding number as to be discussed later, it is used here only to indicate their location in the Brillouin zone.